Who is Mustafa Kemal Ataturk? And what did he achieve?

 Gokalp believed that there was a distinction between culture, which he thought was born out of religion, and civilisation, which he felt was a product of a global universal science.

-Mustafa Kemal insisted that his friends should modernise their lavatories and the waiters should be trained in a modern way.
+Mustafa Kemal insisted that his friends should modernise their lavatories and the waiters should get trained in a modern way.

-Mustafa Kemal derived his assertive nature from military school and his mother.
+Mustafa Kemal derived his assertive nature from his mother and military school.

 Ataturk believed that acquiring knowledge was the main recipe for survival.

 His past influenced his thinking.
-He invested a lot in knowledge, and it is because he had to remedy the shortage of skills and information in his country at the time.
+He invested a lot in knowledge, to remedy the shortage of skills and information in his country at the time.

 He valued civilisation a great deal and the only way Turkey could survive its process was through acquiring knowledge.